Monitorr/Monitorr/README.md

 - LIVE!
 - Self-hosted
-- Monitor any app on any domain (new)
+- Monitor any app on any domain (NEW)
 - Host system resources display
 - Server DTG data